-There are now 178 resources total aimed at Foundation to Senior Secondary.
-The educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
-The secondary-level titles are also accompanied by essays written by eminent authors, academics and critics.
-The website also has video interviews with authors, including 10 created in partnership with ABC Splash, and podcasts from The Garret to a number of resources.
+Resources are available for 233 titles, aimed at Foundation to Senior Secondary.
+These educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
+The secondary-level titles are also accompanied by 100 essays written by eminent authors, academics and critics.
+The website additionally features video interviews with authors, including 10 created in partnership with ABC Education (formerly ABC Splash), and podcasts from The Garret with accompanying resources.

-20 titles have had AustLit trails created for them.
-These trails are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.
+20 titles have AustLit trails, which are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.

-- 13 new teacher resources for secondary students – 108 in total.
+- 12 new resources for secondary teachers – 139 in total

-- 9 new resources for primary schools – 70 in total.
+- 16 new resources for primary teachers – 94 in total

-- Brenton E McKenna and Angela Ramirez commissioned to create colouring sheets for the Reading Australia illustrator gallery.
+- Charmaine Ledden-Lewis commissioned to create colouring sheets for Reading Australia’s illustrator gallery

-- partnership with The Garret podcast to include podcast interviews with Reading Australia authors and illustrators on the site.
-Sixteen published to date.
+- A total of 26 resources published in partnership with The Garret podcast, accompanying interviews with Reading Australia authors and illustrators

 At any given time, we are holding money for payment to rightsholders and reserves.
 The amount of money for payment to rightsholders changes significantly over the course of a year, increasing with the receipt of licence fees, and decreasing with the payments to rightsholders.